jfet97/andreasimonecostadotdev/content/posts/What the heck is a homomorphic mapped type?.en.md

 }
 ```

 So, everything revolves around the value of `shouldLinkPropDeclarations`.
 This flag is `false` only if we are using an `as` clause for key remapping.
 In that case, the links are lost.
-If an `as` clause is employed for key filtering or no `as` clause is used at all, then the links are preserved, provided that `modifiersProp` is not falsy.
+If an `as` clause is employed just for key filtering or no `as` clause is used at all, then the links are preserved, provided that `modifiersProp` is not falsy.

 ### inferFromObjectTypes